 The objective of this project is to build a collaborative relationship between SUNY Oswego and the Oswego City Schools that supports the creation of artwork that uses public space to create public voice and consciousness.
 We want students to feel their work has transformative powers that can change the community through positive action.

-This project is made possible with support from the Cornelius & Eleanor Borman Family Foundation, the Richard S. Shineman Foundation, Ann Carlone Fund, the Art Department at SUNY Oswego, Tyler Art Gallery, the SUNY Oswego School of Communication, Media and the Arts, the City of Oswego, and the Oswego City School District.
+This project is made possible with support from the Cornelius & Eleanor Borman Family Foundation, Ann & Gene Carlone Fund, the Department of Art & Design at SUNY Oswego, Tyler Art Gallery, the SUNY Oswego School of Communication, Media and the Arts, the City of Oswego, and the Oswego City School District.